I have had scoliosis spinal fusion surgery

 6. FIND a practitioner and take a lesson

 Now that you’ve started moving, you won’t want to stop.
 Look for someone in your town that will listen to you and that you feel comfortable working with.
-Share your scoliometer app and share the Starting Point Series with them.
-Ask them to use these to help you feel better.
-If you are having trouble finding someone locally, I offer virtual lessons and can also help guide you to find a practitioner near you.
-Feel free to contact my studio to get set up.
+Share the Starting Point Series with them.
+Ask them to use these videos to help you feel better.
+If you are having trouble finding someone locally, I offer virtual lessons.
+Feel free to contact my studio for assistance booking.

 7. ASSEMBLE your dream team

 This team will help keep you feeling your best.
 Ideally it includes a movement practitioner (Pilates instructor, fitness coach, etc.) and a trained body worker.
 While movement is important, it is not the only key to living a pain-free life.
 A skilled body worker will help relax tight muscles you may not even know you have.
 Again, you’ll want to look for someone who works with scoliosis patients or who is open to listening to you and learning how to care for your unique body.
 If you need more information on different kinds of body workers, watch video 5 in the Starting Point Series.